Chris-May/pyramid/docs/tutorials/wiki2/installation.rst

 Creating a project using the ``alchemy`` scaffold makes the following
 assumptions:

-- you are willing to use :term:`SQLAlchemy` as a database access tool
+- You are willing to use :term:`SQLAlchemy` as a database access tool.

-- you are willing to use :term:`URL dispatch` to map URLs to code
+- You are willing to use :term:`URL dispatch` to map URLs to code.

+- You want to use zope.sqlalchemy_, pyramid_tm_ and the transaction_ package
+  to scope sessions to requests.

-- you want to use ``ZopeTransactionExtension`` and ``pyramid_tm`` to scope sessions to requests
+- You want to use pyramid_jinja2_ to render your templates.
+  Different templating engines can be used but we had to choose one to make the tutorial.
+See :ref:`available_template_system_bindings` for some options.

 .. note::